azukiapp/azk/docs/content/en/terms-of-use/README.md

 Data collection is automatic and ongoing.

-There are two kinds of data collection: anonymous and non-anonymous.
+There are two kinds of data collection: **anonymous** and **non-anonymous**.

 In the first case, no personally identifiable information will be collected or associated to the corresponding usage data set collected.

-In the second case, users will have the option to inform an e-mail address to be associtated to their usage data set collected.
+In the second case, users will have the option to inform an e-mail address to be associated to their usage data set collected.

 This e-mail address will be used for support purposes (Azuki may send solutions to automatically reported errors in `azk` even if users don't ever request them).